AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 10. Communication Services
 11. Real Estate

 You can easily use online tools and resources to see how tightly or loosely correlated each sector is to one another.
-You can also use historical data to see which has the least exposure to market risk using a metric like Beta.
+You can also use historical data to see which has the least exposure to market risk using metrics like Beta and rolling volatility.

-For example, Consumer Staples and healthcare tend to be more recession resistant, while Financials and Real Estate are not.
-Don’t take my word for it, look at some astrology charts to see what I mean here: (blah blah blah)
+For example, consumer staples, utilities, and healthcare tend to be more recession resistant, while financials, consumer discretionary, and information technology tend to not be as stable during downturns.

 ### Invest in different countries